 I was a senior in high school and the whole world was waiting for systems, processes, and programs to horribly crash as soon as the clock struck midnight.
 Regardless of what happened, we all just knew it was going to be catastrophic and epic.
 The media was hyped up, businesses were gearing up, people were preparing and stockpiling, pastors were predicting… life was almost on hold as everyone held their breath for midnight, December 31, 1999.

 There are other such moments.
 Waiting for a hurricane to hit or the latest snowpocolypse to shut down your city.
 Even worse, waiting for cancer to take someone you love, for dementia to fully steal your parent, for a phone call with bad news, for honestly… the next awful thing.
 This year, we are waiting out a pandemic that has hit our world.

 I’ve learned a lot about waiting in this missions process.

-I’ve had to learn about trust. and patience. and endurance. and perseverance.
-Deeper levels than I’ve been before. and I’m sure, deeper levels to come.
+I’ve had to learn about trust and patience and endurance and perseverance.
+I’m learning them at deeper levels than I’ve been before, knowing there are deeper levels to come.